wabbit-corp/kappa/Spec.md

 * Parameters may be annotated; sugar: `type Id a = a` ≡ `type Id (a : Type) = a`.
 * `type Name ...` with no `= ...` defines an abstract type whose implementation may be provided elsewhere (implementation-defined).

+Type aliases vs type-level definitions:

+Because Kappa is dependently typed, types are terms.

+* `type T ... = RHS` is surface syntax for a type-level definition whose right-hand side is parsed in a type context.
+* An equivalent form is a term definition with a universe type, e.g. `let T : Type = RHS`, when `RHS` is intended to be a type expression.
+  Implementations may treat these as equivalent after elaboration.

 ---